GoogleCloudPlatform/gke-poc-toolkit/README.md

     * Two Service Accounts created with identical GCP IAM Roles - IAM roles needed for accessing cluster config
     * Individually mapped to Kubernetes Roles of Viewer and Editor - Simulate auditor and cluster administrator role permissions

-## Deploy Secure GKE Workloads
+## Deploy Secure GKE Workloads (Linux example)

 [Deploy Secure GKE Workloads Instructions](docs/WORKLOADS.md)

-This step provides examples on how to enforce security best practices to workloads deployed to the cluster.
+This step provides an example of how to enforce security best practices to workloads deployed to a linux GKE cluster.
 This step leverages [Config Connector](https://cloud.google.com/config-connector/docs/overview) to deploy services and resources using Kubernetes tooling and APIs.
 The following security features are layed into the application deployment:

 * [Workload Identity](docs/SECURITY.md#Workload-Identity)
+  * Example deployed to the linux node pool in the cluster
   * Leveraging Workload Identity, map a GCP Service Account to a Kubernetes Service Account
   * Grant GCP Service Account GCS Storage Permissions
   * Deploy a sample `storage-application` that leverages that identity to access a GCP storage bucket